September 10

 https://www.allrecipes.com/recipe/214488/lemon-chicken-piccata/?did=833701-20220906&utm_campaign=alrcom-daily-dish_newsletter&utm_source=allrecipes.com&utm_medium=email&utm_content=090622&cid=833701&mid=96405247941&lctg=85554764

-The other reason flat bottoms don't matter all that much is because, unless a pan is extremely concave or convex, the tiny amount of space between the coil (or glass) and the pan--usually less than a millimeter--won't affect the heating all that much.
+The other reason flat bottoms don't matter all that much is because, unless a pan is extremely concave or convex, the tiny amount of space between the glass surface (or the coil) and the pan won't affect the heating.

 Radiant heat is less efficient, but it still heats the pan.